• Skip to main content

 Notes

 Beef Cut: Right beef cut is key to perfect nihari.
-Use boneless beef from beef shank and bones with bone marrow.
+Use boneless beef from beef shank and bones with bone marrow for best result.
 Other options are tough stewing beef like chuck and round cuts.
 Bones are necessary for nihari so make sure you add some bone with or without bone marrow.

-For Gluten-free or Keto Nihari: Substitute wheat flour with almond flour.
+For Gluten-free or Keto Nihari: Substitute wheat flour with almond flour, tapioca flour or cornmeal.

 Nutrition Information